Dhrumilcse/Interactive-Dictionary-in-Python/README.md

 ## 2. Understanding files in the directory

 ### Data
-The data is in .json format and can be found as,
+The data is in .json format.
+If you are not aware what JSON is and how it works I recommend referring to this [article](https://developers.squarespace.com/what-is-json/).
 ```
 dictionary.json
 ```